 Starting point: Alagna Valsesia m.
 1186

-Cresta Signal, running on the East boundary ridge of Punta Gnifetti, which separates the Valsesia side (SW) from the Macugnaga side (NE) is a complex route, rising steeply from the Signal Col to the summit of Punta Gnifetti m.
+Cresta Signal is a long "course", running on the East boundary ridge of Punta Gnifetti, which separates the Valsesia side (SW) from the Macugnaga side (NE).
+A complex route, rising steeply from the Signal Col to the summit of Punta Gnifetti m.
 4554.
 It involves a mixed climb and requires an excellent experience in high altitude and a good deal of insight to choose the best itinerary.
 Good conditions of the mountain and good weather forecast are required to climb this route in safety.

 ***Part I - Walking from Cascata dell’Acqua Bianca m.
 1500 to Rifugio Barba-Ferrero m.
 2247

 Follow the steep path rising to the meadows named Alpe Fum Bitz m.
 1603 , leaving on the left hand side the path to Rifugio Pastore.
 Continue on the right getting to Alpe Blatte m.
 1635.
 At about 1860 meters cross a stream (huge block), then a second one, and rise towards the left edge of a great cliff, on which is lying Barba-Ferrero Hut.
 Leave on the left the trail to Capanna Gugliermina and follow the steep path on the right, getting to upper Alpe Vigne, a beautiful panoramic point over the southern side of Monte Rosa group and its wild summits.
 The approach walk requires about 2,30 hours from the parking near the fall.